DEFINING THE DISH

 TAKEAWAYS AND NEXT STEPS

-All observations on the frequency-severity diagram were considered.
-Due to time limitations and the project's scope, not every idea gathered from the usability tests made it into the final version.
-For instance, proposals like adding restaurant names to the food cards didn't appear crucial, given the product's purpose.
-If more time were available for development, I'd want to include a home prompt when users log back in, asking where they last dined and what they ordered.
-This would develop the product into a food chronicle, promoting further engagement and inputs into the system.
-Eventually, incorporating a map feature that records users' dining locations and dishes would be desirable.
+All observations from the frequency-severity diagram were reviewed, though not every usability suggestion made it into the final version due to time and scope constraints.
+For example, adding restaurant names to food cards was deemed non-essential to the product's core purpose.
+With additional development time, I’d consider a home prompt for users returning to the app, asking where they last dined and what they ordered, transforming the product into a food chronicle to boost engagement.
+Eventually, a map feature recording dining locations and dishes could also enhance the experience.

 david.kunugi@gmail.com • Linkedin